karikowska/velu-price-scraper/README.md

 - [ ] add Streamlit integration to talk to the LLM directly?
 - [ ] add web UI or a dashboard to show results
 - [ ] add license to repo

 ---

-## Lessons learned!

-This project has:
-- reinforced my Python skills
-- taught me web scraping and BeautifulSoup4!
-- taught me LangChain, prompting and dealing with token limitations
-- made me learn to efficiently wade through Inspect Element
-- shown me how to build and modularize a mini-app

----